 There are other kinds of jobs you can sign up for, but the name says it all: this tasker app is mainly for handy, in-person work.

 In contrast with some of the other apps and sites on this list, Thumbtack’s business model revolves around leads.
-It’s a platform for expanding your business and earnings by paying for opportunities.
+It’s a free app platform for expanding your business and earnings by paying for opportunities.
 As such, it focuses on people who are trying to make contracting their main or only source of income.

 The way Thumbtack works is: